From paintbrush to pixel: A review of deep neural networks in AI-generated art: AI-generated art

 \section{AI-generated art}

 In this section, we provide an overview of the models that have shaped the field of AI-generated art.
 This overview includes GANs, Transformer-based models and Diffusion models.
-In each section, we touch on the models that had a large impact on the field.
-We elaborate on the model architectures and provide a comprehensive comparison.
+In each sub-section, we touch on the models that had a large impact on the field, elaborating on the model architectures and providing a comprehensive comparison.
 It should be noted that this review is focused on models which have been detailed in scientific papers and therefore does not include the well-known diffusion model Midjourney.

-\subsection{Opening gambit}
+\subsection{Opening Gambit}